UniReps/unireps.github.io/_posts/2024-11-08-failures_perspectivetaking.md

 ### Chain of Thought

-GPT-4o performance significantly improved with chain-of-thought prompting on 180° stimuli (Figure 4).
+GPT-4o performance significantly improved with chain-of-thought prompting on 180° stimuli.
 However, this linguistic strategy did not improve the model's ability to handle intermediate rotations between 90° and 180°.
 This suggests that while language can convey some level of spatial information, it lacks the precision required for human-level spatial cognition.
 This demonstration of surface-level perspective-taking abilities can partially explain how multimodal models achieve high performance on certain spatial benchmarks.

 <div class="l-body">
   <iframe src="{{ '/assets/plotly/cot.html' | relative_url }}" frameborder='0' scrolling='no' height="450px" width="100%"></iframe>